Built Environment Technology 1 (10187.2)

 Submission requirements and protocols

 It is UC policy that students submit ALL written work on Canvas in the appropriate assignment submission link for this unit.
-You should ensure that your student number and the unit name is provided on a front cover and where possible as a running head on each page.
+You should ensure that your student number and the unit name are provided on the front cover and, where possible, as a running head on each page.

 It is the student's responsibility to ensure that the correct version of any given assignment is submitted by the due date and time as indicated in the unit's Canvas site and unit outline.